SESYNC-ci/introdb-lesson/_slides/keys.md

 ---
 ---

-## Characteristics of a Database II
+## Characteristics of a Database: Part II

 Returning to terminology, some database concepts don't apply to data files at all.
-Databases include a *collection* of tables.
+Databases include a *collection* of tables, just as MS Excel includes a collection of spreadsheets in a workbook.
-You might call a mere collection of tables a data wharehouse -- or an IKEA.
-The collection of tables in a **relational database** is structured by relationships between records from different tables.
+The collection of tables in a **relational database**, however, is structured by relationships between records from different tables.

-These relations are specified through primary and foreign keys, but which is which depends on context.
+Relationships are specified through primary and foreign keys, but which is which depends on context.

 Primary Key
 : One or more fields (but *usually* one) that uniquely identify a record in a table.